Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 By the start of the fourth dynasty, pharaohs wanted similar tombs and commissioned their own architects to out-do Imhotep's original design.

-The pharaoh Sneferu had three attempts at a pyramid before he created something that worked.
+The pharaoh Sneferu (c.
+2613-2589 BC), the first pharaoh of the Fourth Dynasty, had three different attempts at a pyramid before he finally created something that worked.

 His first attempt was at Meidum, where he built a stepped pyramid like Djoser, but added smooth limestone sides to create the first 'true' pyramid.